 Under those circumstances, buying a marquise diamond ring is mostly about finding one with an appealing outline.
 In other words, you should look for a marquise diamond with a shape that you like.
 How's that for brilliant diamond buying advice?

 Of course, this marquise diamond has proportions within the range we recommend below.
 As such, it should exhibit a higher volume of light return and a balance of brilliance and dispersion.
-In other words, it will exhibit a balance of white and colored sparkle/fire.
+In other words, it will exhibit a balance of white and spectral bliss.

 What to Look For In a Marquise Cut Diamond:

 n the event that you're shopping for a marquise diamond ring, you'll quickly discover there is no consistency of shape.
 That's because there are an endless combination of facet patterns.

 In that case, it means that every marquise is going to be unique in it's own way.
 As a matter of fact, they're a lot like snowflakes in that way.
 Although that may be true, here are some of the common outlines that you're likely to see.